2600hz/docker/README.md

 * Parametrize on network/domain (kazoo now)
 * Prepare production images (binary only, without build infrastructure)
-* Kazoo and Monster-UI should rebuild themselves on commits
 * Inter-container file exchange for sup (monster-ui apps, kazoo-sounds)